bcholodenko/Metadata-AI/README.md

 - Detects back-of-photo scans and extracts handwritten dates via OCR
 - Extracts and saves handwritten comments from the back of photos, translating to English if needed
-- Passes the folder name to the VLM as context for date and location hints (e.g. `8-79 Hawaii` → August 1979, Hawaii)
+- Passes the folder name to the VLM as high-confidence date and location information (e.g. `8-79 Hawaii` → August 1979, Hawaii)
 - Single VLM call per photo extracts date, time of day, scene description, indoor/outdoor setting, flash, keywords, and location — minimizing processing time
 - Writes `DateTimeOriginal` into EXIF and keywords/captions into IPTC metadata
 - Optionally geotags photos by identifying locations from visual clues and resolving GPS coordinates via Nominatim